SIGNIFICANT ACCOUNTING POLICIES

 Government grants as the compensation for expenses or losses already incurred or for the purpose of giving immediate financial support to the Company with no future related cost are recognized in profit or loss in the period in which they become receivable.
-During the period ended as of September 30, 2017, 2016 and 2015, $87,250, $138,219 and $159,197, respectively, government grants were recognized as other income for financial support to the Company.
+During the period ended as of September 30, 2018, 2017 and 2016

 Research and Development Costs

 Research and development costs are expensed as incurred.
 Research and development reimbursements and grants received from government are recorded by the Company as a reduction of research and development costs.

 The Company accounts for income taxes using the asset and liability method whereby it calculates deferred tax assets or liabilities for temporary differences between the tax basis of assets and liabilities and their reported amounts in the financial statements, net operating loss carry forwards and credits by applying enacted tax rates applicable to the years in which those temporary differences are expected to be reversed or settled.
 Deferred tax assets are reduced by a valuation allowance when, in the opinion of management, it is more likely than not that some portion or all of the deferred tax assets will not be realized.
 Current income taxes are provided for in accordance with the laws of the relevant taxing authorities.
 The components of the deferred tax assets and liabilities are individually classified as non-current amounts.